bjtully/BioMetaPipeline/README.md

 alias pipedm="/path/to/BioMetaPipeline/run_pipedm.py"
 # Source code installation
 alias pipedm="/path/to/BioMetaPipeline/pipedm.py"</code></pre>
-Adding the last two lines of the above code to a user's `.bashrc` file will maintain these settings on next log-in.
+Adding the export and alias statements to a user's `.bashrc` file will maintain these settings on next log-in.

 ### Dependencies